Fouad-Smaoui/TinyML-Driven-Embedded-AI-Vision/README.md

 The ESP32 code configures WiFi, MQTT communication, and runs a FreeRTOS task to handle MQTT operations.

-### 5. Data Visualization using Streamlit
+### 5. Data Visualization using Streamlit & Plotly

 **Streamlit Application: `streamlit_app.py`**

 The Streamlit app provides an interactive interface for data analysis and visualization.
+Plotly is used for creating interactive and dynamic visualizations.

 ## Industrial Context